Ginxss/tfds/README.md

 ### size()
 *Runtime:* **O(1)**

-Returns the number of entries in the tree:
+Returns the number of entries in the search tree:
 ```
 int num_entries = tree.size();
 ```